colinchambachan/PortfolioPulse/README.md

 # Portfolio Pulse

-_Daily stock insights right to your inbox, with the quick scan of a PDF_
+_Daily stock insights right to your inbox with the quick scan of a PDF_

 ## Description